prabha-git/prabha-git.github.io/docs/writing/posts/building-obsidian-kb-chatbot.md

 Building this chatbot has been an incredible learning experience, showcasing the power of combining Obsidian, vector databases, and language models.
 Not only has it given me a valuable tool for accessing my own knowledge, but it has also highlighted the importance of iterative development and continuous evaluation.

 I hope my journey inspires other Obsidian enthusiasts to explore the possibilities of creating their own personal knowledgebase chatbots.
 By leveraging our daily notes and harnessing the power of AI, we can unlock new ways to interact with and learn from the information we capture.

+You can find the final code in this [GitHub repo](https://github.com/prabha-git/obsidian_kb)

 If you have any feedback or simply want to connect, please hit me up on [LinkedIn](https://www.linkedin.com/in/prabha-arivalagan/) or [@prabha-tweet](https://twitter.com/prabhatweet)